“How does that make you feel?”

 However, it is still the most recognizable form to those inexperienced in the theory and application of therapy, and it is still a worthwhile goal to understand the basics of psychodynamic therapy.

-Read on to learn about the theory behind this seemingly simple question to psychodynamic therapy.
+In this article, we will learn about the theory behind this seemingly simple question to psychodynamic therapy.

 This Article Contains: